r-lib/watcher/README.md

 Watch the File System for Changes

 R binding for ‘libfswatch’, a file system monitoring library.
-This uses the optimal event-driven API for each platform:
+This uses an optimal event-driven API for each platform:

 - `ReadDirectoryChangesW` on Windows
 - `FSEvents` on MacOS